 Skip advert

 If a workshop insists on charging you, you should contact your local Trading Standards office or the UK headquarters of your car’s manufacturer.

-However, if problems are found during the recall process, such as an unrelated item suffering wear and tear, additional chargeable work may be reported to you and a price quoted to have work carried out.
+However, if other problems are found during the recall process, such as an unrelated item suffering wear and tear, this can be carried out at extra cost.
+The dealer should notify you of any additional chargeable work and provide you with a quote before carrying out the work.
 The final decision as to whether to have that work carried out always rests with you.

 Advertisement - Article continues below

 Some recalls involve very expensive repairs.
-If an affected vehicle is brought into the dealership after the expiry of that recall, the service department is under no obligation to perform the work.
+If an affected vehicle is brought into the dealership after the expiry of that recall, the service department is under no obligation to perform the work for free.

+Skip advert